tardate/LittleCodingKata/tools/requestbin/README.md

 ### Using Pipedream

-Pipedream appears to have publically launched in Oct 2019.
-They are currently running two services that are semi-integrated:
+Pipedream run two services:

-* [requestbin.com](https://requestbin.com/) offers traditional public request bins; perhaps this is an early rev that will eventually be retired
+* [requestbin.com](https://requestbin.com/) offers traditional request bins; the original service from Pipedream launched Dec 2018.
+It will apparently continue as a stand-alone service.
-* [pipedream.com](https://pipedream.com/) which has all the new goodness - including private bins, logging and workflows
+* [pipedream.com](https://pipedream.com/) which has all the new goodness - including private bins, logging and workflows.
+Publically launched in Oct 2019.

 #### Simple Request Bins